10.2 Corrective Action Explained [ISO 9001 Procedure]

 • Preventing Recurrence

-If necessary, provide an emergency response action to protect the customer and initiate the process.
+If necessary, employees can provide written warning of the process as an emergency response action to protect the employee or customer and initiate the process.

 problem